Amazon stops some Disney movie preorders: WSJ

-NEW YORK (Reuters) - Amazon.com Inc has halted pre-orders of some Disney movies, the Wall Street Journal reported, in what appears to be another contract dispute after the online retailer began a protracted spat with publisher Hachette Book Group this year.
+NEW YORK (Reuters) - Amazon.com has halted pre-orders of some Disney movies, the Wall Street Journal reported on Sunday, in what appears to be another contract dispute after the online giant began a protracted spat with publisher Hachette Book Group this year.

 Physical copies of titles such as “Maleficent” and “Captain America: The Winter Soldier” were unavailable for order on Amazon.com on Sunday.
 Digital copies of some of the movies in question were still available for pre-order.

-Amazon.com did not immediately respond to a request seeking comment on the report.
+Amazon.com did not immediately respond to a request for comment on the report.
 A Disney spokesman had no comment.

 Amazon has been waging a battle against Hachette, the fourth-largest U.S. book publisher, over the price the online retailer can charge for e-books.
 Hachette is owned by France’s Lagardere.